Zero Depreciation Add-on In Bike Insurance

 No Claim Bonus is the reward which is given to the policyholder for not making any claim during the policy period.
 This reward is offered by the insurer in the form of a discount on the own-damage premium of the bike insurance policy at the time of policy renewal.
 The NCB ranges from 20% to 50% of the own-damage premium depending on the number of claim-free years.
 However, if you make even a single claim during the policy period this NCB gets lost.
 But, with the NCB Cover, you can keep your NCB intact even after making a claim during the policy period.

-The damages incurred by the engine of the bike are by default not covered under a bike insurance policy.
+The damages incurred by the engine of the two wheeler are by default not covered under a bike insurance policy.
 However, if you opt for an Engine Protection Cover, the insurer will be liable to compensate you for damages incurred by the engine of your bike such as damage due to leakage of lubricants, water ingress, hydrostatic lock, damaged gearbox, broken crankshafts or pistons and cylinders.
 The repair cost of the internal engine parts is often high and can sum up to thousands of rupees or more.
-Thus, addition of this add-on to your comprehensive or standalone bike insurance policy can save you from these expenses.
+Thus, addition of this add-on to your comprehensive or standalone 2 wheeler insurance policy can save you from these expenses.

 Find Right Bike Insurance Quotes by Bikes Body Type